CALIFORNIA RALLY SERIES

 |Start first stage||10|

-To properly reward the competitors who do well on the longer, more demanding events, these events will receive heavier weighting.
+To properly reward the competitors who do well on the longer, more demanding events these events will receive heavier weighting.
 For example, 1st in class in a double points event awards 200 points, in a triple points event 300 points.
-For purposes of determining event weighting, "fast stage time" will refer to the expected total of all stage times for the fastest car.
-Events with 10 to 30 stage miles and less than 30 minutes of fast stage time will be single points events.
-Events with 65 or more stage miles or 60 minutes of fast stage time will be triple points events.
+Events with less than 30 stage miles and less than 30 minutes of stage time will be single points events.
+Events with over 65 stage miles or 60 minutes of stage time will be triple point events.
 Those in between will be double points events.
-For purposes of determining "stage miles" the distance from the Start control to the Stop control will be used.
-For longer events, the event organizer will be free to choose which portions of the overall event will be counted as separate CRS events.

-Since it is desirable to allow competitors to drop their worst events, the following system for dropping events will be used.
+Since it is desirable to allow competitors to drop their worst events, the following system for dropping events has been adopted for use by the CRS:

 |Total Number of